samatild/LinuxAiOPerf/README.md

 Linux AIO Performance Checker is a script that collects performance data from a Linux system and generates a report in HTML format.
 The report can be uploaded to a web application that will display the data in a user-friendly way.

 ## Latest Release
-🎉 **Version 1.41.0** - December 2024
+🎉 **Version 1.42.0** - February 2025
-- New: High resolution disk metrics with 50ms sampling rate for enhanced storage performance analysis
+- New: command line interface for quick report collection

 ## Key Features